backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - State.md

 > [!note]- `terraform.tfstate` file is not created unless `terraform apply` command is run atleast once.
 > `plan` refreshes the state but state file is only created by `apply`.

+- **DOUBT**: IF THERE IS NO STATE FILE THEN I GUESS PLAN WILL ALSO CREATE A STATE FILE.

 - *State file is a json data structure* that *maps the real world infrastructure to the resource definition in the configuration files*.
 	- This allows terraform to create execution plans when a drift is identified between the resource configuration files and the state.